offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Part Design Workbench/Datum Geometry/Datum Line_TOPIC
 ```

-A datum plane needs one or more entities to define its attachment / positioning (e.g., faces, lines, vertices).
-To insert a datum line, either ...
+A datum plane_FC needs one or more objects to define its attachment / positioning (e.g., faces, lines, vertices).
+To insert a datum line_FC, either ...

-* select the entities to attach the datum plane to, then select the Datum Plane toolbar button.
+* select the objects to attach the datum plane_FC to, then select the Datum Plane_FC toolbar button.
-* deselect everything, select the Datum Plane toolbar button, then individually reference entities in the Attachment pane pop-up by clicking a Reference button and selecting the entity.
+* deselect everything, select the Datum Plane_FC toolbar button, then individually reference objects in the Attachment pane pop-up by clicking a Reference button and selecting the entity.

 ![FreeCAD Part Design workbench datum geometry toolbar](freecad_part_design_datum_geometry_toolbar.png)

-The **Attachment mode** parameter defines what types of entities are needed for positioning / attachment (hovering over an option describes what it does as well as !!supported!! reference types).
+The **Attachment mode** parameter defines what types of objects are needed for positioning / attachment (hovering over an option describes what it does as well as !!supported!! reference types).
 Once attached, the **Attachment offset** parameters tweak the position by offsetting and a rotation.

 ```{note}
 There are lots of attachment modes, but it seems the align ones are the simplest to use.